canonical/mlflow-operator/docs/how-to/backup.rst

 Next Steps
 ----------

-* Want to restore your Charmed MLFlow from a backup?
+* Want to restore your Charmed MLflow from a backup?
 See :ref:`restore`